 3. Is cleaning part of troubleshooting?

 No. This page is for safe, basic troubleshooting only.
-If your question becomes about service expectations or coverage language, go to the warranty and in-home service page.
+If your question becomes about service expectations, repair coverage, or in-home support, use the warranty and in-home service guide.

-If you have ruled out the basic checks and still need to plan the next step, read the warranty and in-home service guide for practical support context.
+If you have ruled out the basic checks and the chair still does not feel right, the next practical step is to read the warranty and in-home service guide before contacting support.